kemapak/blog/code-review/topics/unit-tests.md

 "Having dirty tests is equivalent to, if not worse than, having no tests." - Robert Martin [1](#cite01)

-Actually in my opinion it is better to have no tests then bad tests.
+Actually in my opinion it is better to have no tests thn bad tests.
 What a way to start promoting tests by saying do not write tests if you are not going to really do it properly.
 May be shocking but this is the truth.

 Wrong tests will give you false confidence or false concern.
 You will never know if your code is running as expected or